earlman/me-dev/src/work/lee-law-offices.md

 ## Summary

 Lee Law Offices is a boutique law firm based in California that was looking to build a website from scratch.
-I worked with them over the span of a year, designing the site and helping them plan content.
+I worked with them over the span of a year, designing & building the site and helping them plan content.

+## Features

-## Tech & Dependencies
+## Tech

-### Major

 - [Gridsome](https://gridsome.org/) - Static-site builder powered by Vuejs and Gridsome

-###

-## Features